A Two-Stage Dual-Modality Model for Facial Emotional Expression Recognition: Introduction

-We evaluate our model on Aff-Wild2, the official ABAW dataset \cite{kollias2018affwild2,kollias2025advancements,kollias2025emotions}.
-Our model achieves 0.5368 Macro-F1 on the official validation set and 0.5122 $\pm$ 0.0277 Macro-F1 under 5-fold cross-validation.
-Both results are substantially better than the baseline and rank among the top-performing methods compared with those from previous competitions.
-These results demonstrate the superiority of our model in handling complex challenges in \emph{in-the-wild} audiovisual datasets, achieving high EXPR accuracy, smoother temporal consistency, more stable prediction reliability, and a lighter model size in terms of the number of parameters.
+Our proposed model is evaluated on Aff-Wild2, the official dataset in ABAW, and achieves 0.5368 Macro-F1 on the official validation set, 0.5122 $\pm$ 0.0277 Macro-F1 under 5-fold cross-validation, and 0.391 Macro-F1 on the final official challenge test set.
+These results consistently demonstrate the strong effectiveness and competitive strength of the proposed framework across different evaluation settings.

-\paragraph{Contributions.} Four Contributions can be summarized: \begin{itemize} \item Develop a competitive method for EXPR via audiovisual dataset in-the-wild based on a two stage dual modality framework which utilizes as comprehensive information as possible for challenging settings and return remarked emotional recognition results.